aaronsoukaphay/c0723-code-solutions/react-refresher/react-refresher-quiz-notes.md

   state variable keeps track of the value stored state setter function updates the state variable and triggers React to render the component again
-- How do you handle events in React? with an event handler which is a function that is triggered in response to an event like clicking, hovering, focusing, etc
+- How do you handle events in React? with an event handler which is a function that is triggered in response to an event like clicking, hovering, focusing, etc. ex. onClick or onXxx
 - How do you let a parent component know that an event happened? you pass the event handler for the child as a prop